 About Gay City

-Gay City is committed to creating more opportunities for all LGTBQ people to receive services, resources, engage in community and in the Arts.
+The Center is committed to creating more opportunities for all LGTBQ people to receive services, resources, engage in community and in the Arts.
 To do that, we’re committed to building accessibility.

-Gay City takes community seriously.
+Seattle’s LGBTQ+ Center takes community seriously.
 We act in service of people’s daily needs, and towards our greater liberation, as they are not separate.
 We know the power of community and take great care in building it for today and generations to come.

-Gay City sees transparency being key in creating equitable outcomes and getting people what they need to be successful.
+The Center sees transparency being key in creating equitable outcomes and getting people what they need to be successful.
 We have established policies, procedures, and practices with the intent to be clear and open with the communities we serve.

 Seattle’s LGBTQ+ Center celebrates more than 25 years of building resilience and joy in our LGBTQ communities.

 In 1995, a group of community activists launched what is today Seattle’s LGBTQ+ Center with a bold vision of building a community stronger than HIV while centering queer voices.
 This mission evolved in the 2000s when the organization introduced its Wellness Center, Arts Programs, and established a physical space where all LGBTQ people could be themselves.

 Today, the Center remains the leading HIV/STI tester in King County, home to several LGBTQ-affirming services, and provides access to several diverse resources.
 The organization is also an active force in queer youth engagement and provides LGBTQ-centered trainings that address the needs of the most marginalized people within our community.

 As we look to the future, we see an LGBTQ center on Capitol Hill with expanded services, an affirming space, and so much more for our communities to enjoy.